1papaya/tebetebe/docs/_sources/index.rst.txt

 Package Overview
 ********

-`tebetebe` makes it easy to compile a custom routing `Scenario` by abstracting OSRM executables into a pythonic API, and provides a wide opporunity to customize these scenarios and run various types of routing analysis.

-With the range of customization available in the .lua configuration files, specific accurate and *readable* transportation models can be developed to be fed into other types of analysis.
+`tebetebe` makes it easy to compile a custom routing `Scenario` by abstracting OSRM executables into a pythonic API and provides a framework for routing analysis.
+With the range of customization available in the .lua configuration scripts, specific, accurate and *readable* transportation models can be developed and analyzed.

-Examples of routing analysis include: accessibility analysis (`how far away are residents from social services?`), vulnerability analysis (`if a bridge were to collapse, who would be affected?`), and hitchhiking analysis (`which roads are likely to have the most traffic?`)

-`tebetebe` also simplifies the routing analysis pipeline by enabling data to be pulled live from the Overpass API and modified programmatically by Osmium.
-Finally, the package contains various user-contributed classes which automate common tasks in routing analysis, such as isochrones.
+`tebetebe` also simplifies the routing analysis pipeline by enabling data to be pulled live from the OSM via the Overpass API and providing various user-contributed classes which automate common routing analysis tasks, such as isochrones.

-Comments, suggestions, and contributions are welcomed!

 Installation
 ************